yh1198015532/inet/tutorials/fingerprint/doc/first.rst

 .. you just specify a value and the ingredients and it will be calculated and the 0000-0000 can be replaced by the resulting value.

-The fingerprint will be calculated for that simulation when run in qtenv or from the command line, the calculated value is printed.
+The fingerprint will be calculated for that simulation when run in Qtenv or Cmdenv.
+Qtenv and Cmdenv indicate whether the fingerprint is verified, and print the calculated fingerprint value.
 The original value can be replaced with the resulting one in the ini file.

+.. the calculated value is printed.
+The original value can be replaced with the resulting one in the ini file.

 ..
 TODO: qtenv prints the fingerprint

 .. also, the fingerprint is calculated whether the simulation is run with qtenv or from the command line.

+..
 TODO fingerprint successfully verified

+..
 However, there is a more convenient way in INET, the fingerprint tool.

+..
 It automates the process to help with development.

+INET's fingerprint test tool automates this process.TODO

 The fingerprint tool
 --------------------